Connection matrices in combinatorial topological dynamics: Algebraic connection matrices

 \end{cor}

-\begin{ex} {\em One can verify that the reduced filtered chain complex in Example~\ref{ex:reduced} is a Conley complex of the filtered chain complex in Example~\ref{ex:pfcc} with the associated connection matrix \eqref{eq:d1m}.
-More precisely, consider the map $\alpha':\cA'\to \cA$ given by
+\begin{ex} {\em One can verify that the reduced filtered chain complex $(\PPsub,C',d')$ in Example~\ref{ex:reduced} with poset $\PPsub=(\Psub,\leqsub)$ and $\leqsub$ given by the Hasse diagram~\eqref{ex:hasse1s} is a Conley complex of the filtered chain complex in Example~\ref{ex:pfcc} with the associated connection matrix~\eqref{eq:d1m}.
+More precisely, consider the inclusion map $\epsilon:\Psub\ni x\mapsto x\in P$ and homomorphisms $h':C\to C'$ and $g':C'\to C$ given by the matrices